UTATRocketry/Carina-Log-Processor-Plotter/README.md

 Here are some suggested updates and next steps for the project:

 1. **Configurations Page**: Add a button to the UI in the same box as the "Return" and "Log" buttons.
 This button would bring the user to a different page and this would allow them to configure certain values used in the program such as the "h" used when differentiating the mass into mass flow rate.
 2. **Improve Graph Color System**: Improve the amount of colors available for use in lines on a plot which will increase the number of lines that can be plotted at once.
 Also, add error handling for this.
-It ould be nice to make the vertical asymptote for actuators a specific shade of one colour so they differ from sensor lines.
+It would be nice to make the vertical asymptote for actuators a specific shade of one colour so they differ from sensor lines.
+3. **Create Ability to Deal with Thrust Data**: Be able to use the thrust from hot fire tests to calculate impulse, exhaust velocity, specific impulse, and Delta V. Maybe Add separate frame for this
-3. **Modularize Visuals**: Add more modularity to the UI's visuals by making chunks of it into customized objects.
+4. **Modularize Visuals**: Add more modularity to the UI's visuals by making chunks of it into customized objects.
-4. **Improved Error Handling**: Enhance the application to handle various error scenarios gracefully.
+5. **Improved Error Handling**: Enhance the application to handle various error scenarios gracefully.
-5. **Performance Optimization**: Optimize the log processing and plotting to handle larger datasets efficiently.
+6. **Performance Optimization**: Optimize the log processing and plotting to handle larger datasets efficiently.
 Multiprocessing may help in some scenarios.